 Step 3 - Contact each of your departmental program adviser(s) [http://www.mcgill.ca/oasis/ba/departmental/adviser/] so they can review your student record to determine that your departmental program requirements have been met.

 NOTE: Faculty advisers in Arts OASIS cannot confirm whether your departmental program requirements have been met.

 C. All program courses must be completed with a grade of C or better.

-Step 3 - Verify that the number of credits you expect to complete by the end of the term matches the number that you are required to complete for your degree.
+Step 4 - Verify that the number of credits you expect to complete by the end of the term matches the number that you are required to complete for your degree.